MEET OUR STAFF

 Duane’s clinical focus is on treating individuals and couples struggling with process addictions using a mindfulness and task centered approach.
 He facilitates the Men’s Sexual Addiction Process Group and well as a DBT group for individuals struggling with anxiety and depression.

-Adam holds a Bachelor of Arts degree in Psychology and a Master of Science degree in Marital and Family Therapy, and is currently in the process of receiving his intern registration.
-He is also an Associate Sex Addiction Therapist (ASAT) and in the process of becoming state certified in this specialty.
+Adam holds a Bachelor of Arts degree in Psychology and a Master of Science degree in Marital and Family Therapy.
+He is currently in the process of receiving his intern registration with the California Board of Behavioral Sciences.
+He is an Associate Sex Addiction Therapist (ASAT) and in the process of becoming state certified in this specialty.

 Adam’s experience in the field of psychotherapy stems from an extensive history working with children and families within South Central Los Angeles.
 He also has experience servicing clients from AIDS Project Los Angeles.
 Adam is committed to his clients within the many facets of psychotherapy and addiction and, most importantly, of being of service to those willing to seek assistance.

-Adam is involved within Novus Mindful Life Institute’s Intensive Outpatient Program (IOP).
-Beyond providing therapy and psychoeducation in the IOP, Adam is responsible for Novus’ Recovery Coaching and Partner Coaching components of Novus’ addiction service program.
-Adam maintains a passion for aiding people in reaching their goal of recovery and an overall better relationship with themselves and experiencing a genuine and connected life.
+Adam is involved within Novus Mindful Life Institute’s Intensive Outpatient Program (IOP) as the IOP Manager.
+Beyond providing psychoeducation, Adam is also responsible for the Recovery Coaching and Partner Coaching components of Novus’ addiction service program.
+Adam maintains a passion for aiding people in reaching their goals of recovery, an overall better relationship with themselves, and experiencing a genuine and connected life.

 Tom is a CASII (certifed addiction specialist) with a bachelors degree in Social Work from California State University of Los Angeles.
 Tom has years of experience working in the social services and mental health fields including; working with at-risk youth, in group home settings, in-patient and out-patient addiction services, and with the Forensic and incarcerated population inside Los Angeles County Jails.